justatmeasthis/FORGE/README.md

 > WARNING!!!!
 THIS HAS A CHANCE OF BRICKING IF YOUR DUMB, DO NOT DO THIS UNLESS ITS YOUR OWN DEVICE (NOT THE SCHOOLS) THIS IS FOR EDUCATIONAL PURPOSES ONLY

 > [!IMPORTANT]
-> This has NOT been tested on Ti50, do not assume it will work if you have a Ti50 device.
+> Ti50 tutorial coming soon :D

 ## TL;DR
-In summary this erases your bios, then adds a new one set with the gbb flags you choose, letting you boot in SH1MMER via CTRL+U and do ACE
+In summary this erases your bios, then adds a new one set with the gbb flags you choose, letting you boot in SH1MMER via CTRL+U and do ACE.
 ## PRE Requisites
 Please **dont** use this exploit if the ANY of the following applies to you:
 - KV6≤